MarcinOrlowski/weekday-plasmoid/README.md

 ![Weekday Grid Logo](src/contents/images/logo.png)

-# Weekday Grid widget for KDE #
+# Weekday Grid widget for Plasma 6 / KDE #

 Weekday Grid is a small widget for KDE that sits in your panel and its main role is to show you what the day is today in context of whole week.
 While it may sound bit odd at first, widget renders small, horizontal, 7 cells grid, one cell for each day of current and then visually marks them distinguish day of today, past and future and weekends and even marks last day of the month.
-This lets you instantly tell what day of the week it really is, not by name, but rather by "location in time" which is suprisingly very helpful in time planing.
+This lets you instantly tell what day of the week it really is, not by name, but rather by "location in time" which is surprisingly very helpful in time planing.

 This is how it looks now, with Wednesday being current day and widget configured with Monday as first day of the week: